 - Legislative Instruments (ASIC): ASIC is seeking industry feedback on proposals to remake relief contained in seven legislative instruments relating to specific financial services disclosure requirements through a consultation paper released today.
 They relate to PDS in-use notices for employer-sponsored superannuation, product dashboard disclosure, shorter PDSs and PDS obligations for superannuation trustees, IDPS operators and responsible entities of IDPS-like schemes.
 They also relate to the issuance of Financial Services Guides in time critical situations.
 Some necessary house cleaning to my mind, on instruments regularly you can read more about these instruments here.

-- Financial reports (ASIC): between 1 July 2021 and 31 December 2021, ASIC prosecuted seven companies for failing to comply with their obligations to lodge financial reports and hold annual general meetings (AGMs) in the required timeframes.
+- Financial Reports (ASIC): Between 1 July 2021 and 31 December 2021, ASIC prosecuted seven companies for failing to comply with their obligations to lodge financial reports and hold annual general meetings (AGMs) in the required timeframes.
 My top read for the week, most of the failures related to periods where financial reports were failed to be reported over the course of years.
-ASIC has stated that it will continue to prosecute companies that systemically fail to comply with their financial reporting obligations.
+ASIC has stated that it will continue to prosecute companies that systematically fail to comply with their financial reporting obligations.